We enjoyed talking with Alex Ladouceur, artist and photographer as well as CEO & Founder of ALXLA about upcoming projects, color grades and more!

 “The biggest tip I could recommend to new artist, is go out and network even in crowds you never been apart of.
 Most artist I know just tend to stick in their own bubble/circle, but you get unique different perspectives outside your network, which is important for an artist.

 Also, try not to look down on your photos and your creative work, I always hear people say “wish took better photos” or “wish my photos looked like theirs”.
 Enjoy the photos you create and enjoy shooting what you want, art is perspective. if you like what you create, it doesn’t matter whether you are “good” or “bad”.
 The world is your oyster.”

 What are some of the mistakes that you have made throughout your career and what advice can you give to others so that they can avoid making the same mistakes?

 “I can’t really think of anything that was “mistake” throughout my career, other than just common negligence.
 I feel like every mistake when doing photography, I just happened to naturally try things differently and try to improve my shooting experience.
 Once you go out and shoot a lot, you start to pick up the negative patterns that you come across.
 I am still working on trying tohave multiple SD cards in my bag, I always forget them at home haha”

 Alex, thanks for taking the time to talk with us and we wish you all the best in the future!
 Connect with Alexander on social media platforms and stay up to date with all his latest and upcoming projects.
-For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with UFO Network on social media.
+For more of the hottest & freshest in new electronic dance music and EDM news visit our ‘News’ page and connect with Soundrive Music on social media.
 If you are looking to get a track review or featured by us, send us a message over on our “Contact” page.